Last updated: 12th June 2021

-The categories 1 – 9 are open to photos taken with any type of camera including DSLR, mirrorless or compact.
+The categories 1 – 9 and 11 are open to photos taken with any type of camera including DSLR, mirrorless or compact.

 The Compact category is ONLY for compact cameras and must be taken with a point-and-shoot camera which does not have interchangeable camera lenses.

 There will be two rounds of judging as described below: